lodomo/lodomo.github.io/DevJournal.md

 I'm really happy with the scrolling checkerboard pattern.
 I need to figure out how I'm going to do the backgrounds for each section still.
 A lot more work to do in just 1 week!

+I think I have that "home" section complete.
+I learned how to make an animation for the logo, so it sways back and forth.
+Really happy with how playful this is coming out.

+I got the H1 tag to hide a "welcome to lodomo.dev" message from the visuals, but keep it for the screen reader.